 The charity provides a £15 meal voucher for families who have been on the unit for a period of time.
 This helps them just to have a break from the close confines of the unit and to have a bit of time for themselves.

-The charity provides bus tokens to families that are struggling with transport to the hospital.
+The charity provides bus vouchers to families travelling to the hospital by bus.

 Games/Activities for siblings